Slashdot

 These problems are usually provoked when developing/dealing with a system without putting the whole focus on technical aspects/what is best for it from a technical perspective.
 They shouldn't exist at all when doing everything properly at each stage from development to deployment, administration, general policies, etc.

-An that is why you run BCM and recovery tests (Score:3)
+An that is why you run BCM and recovery tests (Score:4, Interesting)

 Something like this is going to happen sooner or later.
 It cannot really be avoided.
 BCM and recovery tests are the only way to be sure your replication/journaling/etc. works and your backups can be restored.